 In the online marketing world in which we operate, it’s not uncommon to run across articles (and ads!) that urge you to “Optimize Your home builder website!”
 We’ve even posted articles about it ourselves because it’s just as important for home builders as it is for any other business.
 Search Engine Optimization (SEO) is, indeed a critical element of online marketing.
 But let’s demystify at least part of this “optimization” thing.
 It’s really about making sure you get the most out of your website and that you’re reaching the right people with your message.

 So what are some of the essentials to make sure that the search engines (the things that help your prospects find you on the web) have the best chance of doing that?
 There are certain elements that should be included on every page of your website in order for the people who are searching to find you.
-Here’s a quick overview.
+Here’s a quick overview of construction website ideas.

 Your page title is the big blue link you see when you get Google search results.
 For instance, if you did a search for "new home communities in Chicago" you might get something like what you see here.
 Google reads the page title (along with the other elements below) to determine what this page is about.
 The more relevant your page title to your homebuyer's search, the better chance you'll have of getting found.

 Your URL is one of the most important elements to optimize.
 Many home builders don't have SEO friendly URLs.
 Many home builders structure their URLs like this: www.homebuilder.com/pageid=47 but that kind of URL doesn’t mean much to people searching—and it really doesn’t tell Google anything either.
 Instead, see if you can use something along the lines of www.homebuilder.com/available-new-homes-community-name-chicago-il.

 This is another piece of information Google uses to figure out what your page is about.
 So you might want a header that along the lines of “new homes at Wrigleyville in Chicago because it describes both what’s on the page and also where the homes are available.